 Based on these descriptions, I guess you can say brut IPAs are the closes thing to champagne than an IPA can get, and its blend of fruity, hazy, and creaminess is why it is dominating markets across America.

-Besides skill and art, there is also the right amount of technology involved in the creation of brut beers.
-One of the critical factors in making brut beer is to source for tropical-fruity types of hops to give it the signature fruity flavor.
+Besides skill and art, there is also (predictably) some technology involved in the creation of brut beers.
+One of the critical factors in making brut beer is to source tropical-fruity types of hops to give it the signature fruity flavor.

 However, brewmaster Kim Sturdavant from California’s Social Kitchen and Brewery’s research has also discovered the use of the aforementioned enzyme amyloglucosidase.
 This particular enzyme is no stranger to breweries, as they break down sugars so the yeast can easily feed on them to convert them into alcohol.
 And to create a light, refreshing, and effervescent beer, the enzyme is added to standard-strength IPA.

 The initial vision was to create a standard-strength IPA but using the enzyme to make it as dry as possible.
 Then, this vision evolved as a light coloured, refreshing, pale, effervescent beer is produced and with great qualities.

 The most crucial factor in crafting the beer goes in finding the right balance between hop flavor and bitterness.
 The bitterness from hops is usually canceled out with malt sweetness.
 But since there is no malt, the beer will taste like bitter hop water, and you do not want that to happen.